Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Background

 where $\bm{\mathcal{F}}^k_{:,i_k,:} \in \mathbb{R}^{r_{k-1}\times r_k}$ denotes the $i_k$-th slice of the $k$-th core.
 TT decompositions are guaranteed to exist and can significantly reduce computational complexity \citep{oseledets2011tensor}.

 Algorithms such as TT-SVD~\citep{oseledets2011tensor} and TT-Cross~\citep{oseledets2010_ttcross1, savostyanov2011_ttcross2} provide efficient frameworks for computing and storing TT decompositions.
 TT-SVD relies on successive matricizations of the tensor and truncated singular value decompositions (SVDs), yielding quasi-optimal low-rank approximations but requiring access to the full tensor, which can be impractical in very high dimensions.
 In contrast, TT-Cross avoids the need for full tensor evaluation by constructing the decomposition from a relatively small, adaptively chosen set of tensor entries.
 The method is based on the principle of cross approximation, where one iteratively selects “skeleton” rows and columns in appropriate unfolding matrices.
-By exploiting the maximal-volume submatrices (\emph{maximum volume} principle), TT-Cross identifies the most informative entries of the tensor and uses them to interpolate the remaining values.
-This process is carried out sequentially across tensor modes, updating ranks adaptively and ensuring numerical stability.
-As a result, TT-Cross can efficiently obtain the TT representation while querying and storing only a fraction of the entries, which makes it particularly well-suited for high-dimensional functions.
+By exploiting the maximal-volume submatrices (\emph{maximum volume} principle), TT-Cross identifies the most informative entries of the tensor and uses them to construct the TT \emph{cores}.
+This process is carried out sequentially across tensor dimensions, updating ranks adaptively and ensuring numerical stability.
+As a result, TT-Cross can efficiently approximate the full tensor while querying and storing only a fraction of its entries, making it particularly well-suited for high-dimensional tensors (e.g., discretized function approximations).
+Crucially, the resulting TT model is a \emph{global} surrogate: once the TT cores are fitted from the sampled entries, the model can be evaluated at \emph{any} index tuple $(i_1,\ldots,i_d)$ in the full grid $\{1,\ldots,N_1\}\times\cdots\times\{1,\ldots,N_d\}$, not only at the entries queried during construction.
+This is analogous to fitting a regression model from a small sample and using it to predict at all points.
 For more details, please refer to \citep{oseledets2010_ttcross1, savostyanov2011_ttcross2}.

-Given a discretized TT representation, it can be extended to approximate continuous functions by interpolating across the tensor cores.
+Given a discretized TT representation, it can be used to approximate continuous functions by interpolating across the TT \emph{cores}.
 For instance, by using linear interpolation between core slices, each core defines a matrix-valued interpolation:

 valid for $x^{i_k}_k \le x_k \le x^{i_k+1}_k$.
 The resulting continuous approximation then takes the form

 allowing efficient representation and approximation of functions defined on mixed discrete–continuous domains.